MaciejDybowski/vue3-schema-forms/README.md

 5. Submit a pull request

 ## ToDo List
+- [ ] Signal for form is ready (for autosave but after initial model changes)
 - [ ] Create date/datetime field
 - [ ] Use resolveDepsComposable for deps on fields
 - [ ] Create editable sections